panchalsagar1815/Image-Colorization-using-DeepLearning/README.md

 **Project Title: Image Colorization using Deep Learning**

 **Overview:**
 The "Image Colorization using Deep Learning" project focuses on leveraging advanced deep learning techniques to automatically add colour to grayscale images.
-By utilizing a combination of data cleaning, normalization, and the powerful InceptionResNetV2 model, this project aims to create an efficient and accurate image colorization system.
+By utilizing a combination of data cleaning, normalization, and the powerful InceptionResNetV2 model, this project aims to create an efficient and accurate image colourization system.

 **Key Features:**